Miss International Zambia

-The Miss Tourism Zambia is a beauty pageant in Zambia since 2004.
-The pageant is unrelated to Miss Universe Zambia, Miss World Zambia or Miss Earth Zambia.
+Miss International Zambia previously known as Miss Tourism Zambia is a beauty pageant in Zambia since 2004.
+The pageant is unrelated to Miss Universe Zambia, Miss Zambia or Miss Earth Zambia.

 History

 Began in 2004 the ownership of Miss Tourism Zambia is Caroline Makasa who also franchised the Miss International for Zambia since 2004.
 The pageant aims to market the country's major tourist attractions which include the world famous Victoria Falls, vast wildlife resources, varied scenery, wilderness, diverse culture, national heritage, good weather, adventure activities, including hunting.
 These features are what are illustrated as themes and concepts in the pageant, which is among the consistently organised in the country.
 As the pageant also serves as a model and talent search competition, the judges will be looking for a youth tourism ambassador and advocate for wildlife and protection of the environment and climate change.

 The Miss International Zambia allowed to 10 Province ambassadors to compete in National level.